top of page

 Preventing Barrel Chest

-While barrel chest is often caused by chronic lung conditions or aging, there are steps you can take to reduce your risk and maintain better lung health:
+While a barrel chest is often caused by chronic lung conditions or aging, there are steps you can take to reduce your risk and maintain better lung health:

 1. Avoid Smoking